Rid/hapebeast-coding-cave-resources/README.md

 - [vue](https://github.com/vuejs/vue) - A progressive framework for building user interfaces on the web.
 - [svelte](https://github.com/sveltejs/svelte) - A compiler that takes your declarative components and converts them into efficient JavaScript that surgically updates the DOM.

+API:

+- [axios](https://github.com/axios/axios) - A promise-based HTTP Client for node.js and the browser.

 Data Visualization:

 - [d3](https://github.com/d3/d3) - A JavaScript visualization library for HTML and SVG.